telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/notes-on-ng-repeat.md

 The recommended approach to achieve dynamic content generation for the listed widgets is through the `dataSource` configuration option.

-The example below demonstrates a Kendo UI TreeView widget with `DataSource` in AngularJS.
+The following example demonstrates a Kendo UI TreeView widget with `DataSource` in AngularJS.

 ###### Example